eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 case.
 You can `ctrl+F` in the `inspector` tab of the developer tools or you can use the `console` tab to use basic JavaScript queries to get your XPath, such as `$x("//path/to/my/element");`.
 4. If you have same locators used in multiple places, store them in variables, and use variables in tests instead.
-When the locator breaks, you won't need to look for all occurences of hard-coded values in your code.
+When the locator breaks, you won't need to look for all occurrences of hard-coded values in your code.
 Additionally, the variable name can further clarify what the XPath was pointing to, so it is easier to fix it when it stops pointing anywhere.

 ## Exercise